ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-`POST /oidc/google/refresh` responds `200 OK` on success and `401 Unauthorized` when the session cannot be refreshed.
-On
+A `POST` request to `/oidc/google/refresh` responds with `200 OK` on success and `401 Unauthorized` when the session
-a 401 the existing session is left alone, so the user stays signed in until their token actually expires.
+cannot be refreshed.
+On a `401` response, the existing session remains unchanged until its token expires.

-### Refresh it yourself {id="manual-refresh"}
+### Refresh tokens manually {id="manual-refresh"}

-For anything the route does not cover, such as a scheduled job or refreshing before calling a downstream API, call
+For cases that do not use the generated refresh route, such as a scheduled job or a refresh before calling a downstream
-`refreshToken()` on the provider:
+API, call the `refreshToken()` function on the provider:

 ```kotlin
 val refreshToken = call.principal.refreshToken